World Health Organisation (WHO) recommendations

 Haemoglobin A1c (HbA1c) testing to diagnose diabetes

-An HbA1c of 48mmol/mol (6.5%) is recommended as the cut off point for diagnosing diabetes.
-A value of less than 48mmol/mol (6.5%) does not exclude diabetes diagnosed using glucose tests.
+A value of less than 48mmol/mol (6.5%) does not exclude a diabetes diagnosis using glucose tests.

-Finger-prick HbA1c should not be used unless the methodology and the healthcare staff and facility using it can demonstrate within the national quality assurance scheme that they match the quality assurance results found in laboratories.
+Finger-prick HbA1c should not be used for diagnosis unless the methodology and the healthcare staff and facility using it can demonstrate within the national quality assurance scheme that they match the quality assurance results found in laboratories.
 Finger prick tests must be confirmed by laboratory venous HbA1c in all patients.

 Situations where HbA1c is not appropriate for diagnosis of diabetes: